erik-larsen/hello-vt/README.md

 Instead, LibVT was chosen for its C++ implementation, OpenGLES code path, and decent documentation.
 Fixes were made to LibVT to get it running again 15 years later, and to remove code not on the OpenGLES 2 code path.
 Further, an SDL-based sample app with a pre-processed test image is provided to demonstrate LibVT.
 (Note: At one time LibVT provided its own [pre-built sample](https://bintray.com/artifact/download/corecode/LibVT/libvt_demo_binaries_win32_mac.zip), but the link is dead and not saved on archive.org).

+## Work in progress

+### libvt-webgl1

+* Code minimized to OpenGLES2 / WebGL1
+* Sync framebuffer readback
+* Emscripten build
+* Decompress png/jpg files only, using stb
+* No GPU texture compression
+* Visualize virtual and physical textures for debugging
+* Auto configure LibVT based on input image

 ## Future work

-- Add WebGL 1 and 2 builds via Emscripten, using the OpenGL ES 2 and 3 code paths, respectively.
-- Add OpenGLES 3 native build.
-- Minimize LibVT code to OpenGLES 2 and 3 code paths only.
-So far, only the shaders have been simplified for OpenGLES 2.
-- Visualize virtual and physical textures for debugging
-- Handle more image formats (currently PNG only)
-- Auto configure LibVT based on input image
+### libvt-webgl2

+* Add OpenGLES3 / WebGL2 code path
+* Async + double-buffered PBO readback
+* Emscripten build
+* Faster decompression using libjpeg-turbo and libpng
+* ETC2/EAC GPU texture compression

 ## Authors